vince-vibin/yeee-bot/README.md

 Data is collected in the [influxdbMetrix.py](/cogs/influxdbMetrix.py) file. and send of in the [influxdbExport.py](/influx/influxdbExport.py) <br/>
 To flex here is a picture of it:<br/>
 --- will be uploaded when this goes public ---
+Also just so you know all the secrets are stored in a (obviosly) not pushed `.env` file and imported where needed.

 ## Help
 If you have problems with the bot or just want to shit my bad code feel free to: <br/>